Sauvignon Blanc

 Vinification Summary

-The Riesling was machine harvested in the cool of the early morning to ensure the fruit arrived at the winery cold and with no possibility of oxidation.
-Once in the winery, each berry is taken from the stems and the juice pressed out on a slow gentle press cycle.
+The Riesling is machine harvested in the cool of the early morning to ensure the fruit arrived at the winery cold and with no possibility of oxidation.
+Once in the winery, the juice pressed out on a slow gentle press cycle.
 Only free run juice is taken, so it in its purist form.
 Like the Sauvignon Blanc, the wine is made in refrigerated stainless steel to preserve the natural aromatics.
 Importantly, this particular Riesling is fermented through to almost Dry.
 This makes the wine crisp and refreshing.
-Final analysis shows an alcohol of 12.5%, pH of 2.92, TA of 7.55 g/l and a residual sugar of 5.8 g/l.

 Suggested Serving Temperature

-Like the Sauvignon Blanc, we suggest the Riesling be served chilled.
+Like the Sauvignon Blanc, we suggest the Riesling be served chilled, 7-10 degrees.

 Sensory Experience